ThomasByr/c-cpp-app/README.md

 ## 👩‍🏫 Usage

 In this section, we generally present the app, put a nice screenshot of the GUI - if any, or the CLI, and explain how to use it.
 The [src/main.cpp](src/main.cpp) file is the entry point of the app.
-It contains already contains an example of a CLI app.
+It already contains an example of a CLI app.
 You can use it as a starting point for your own app.
 For graphical interfaces, we recommend using [Qt](https://www.qt.io/).

 We also provide premade config files for linting, testing and formating purposes.
 Please make sure you have the required dependencies installed before running the commands below.
 Of course you can tweak these files to match your needs, but they should be good enough for most use cases.